The Entertainer is a play by John Osborne, first produced in London in 1957.

 - Intimidating Revenue Service: Archie brags that he hasn't paid income tax in 20 years, partly because all of his shows are financed in his wife's name.
 However when he starts paying for his newest show himself and loses his financial backing the tax collectors catch up with him and he risks being sent to debtor's jail.

 - Small Name, Big Ego: Archie, again.
-It's implied he was never as big a star as he made himself out to be, and has largely existed in the shadow of his father, who was a beloved performer before his retirement.
+It's implied he was never as big a star as he made himself out to be (established in the opening of the film, in which several holidaymakers walk past the theatre where he is performing and mutter that they have no idea who he is), and has largely existed in the shadow of his father, who was a beloved performer before his retirement.

 - Spanner in the Works: Archie's father ruins his chance of financing a new show by revealing to his girlfriend's family that he is already married.